Main page I Packages I Help I Forum

 for PCs of the 1980-2000 era

 SvarDOS is an open-source project that is meant to integrate the best out of the currently available DOS tools, drivers and games.
-DOS development has been abandoned by commercial players a very long time ago, mostly during early nineties.
-Nowadays, it survives solely through the efforts of hobbyists and retro-enthusiasts, but this is a highly sparse and unorganized ecosystem.
-SvarDOS aims to collect available DOS software, package it and make it easy to find and install applications using a network-enabled package manager (like apt-get, but for DOS and able to run even on a 8086 PC).
+DOS development has been abandoned by commercial players a long time ago, mostly during early nineties.
+Nowadays it survives solely through the efforts of hobbyists and retro-enthusiasts, but this is a highly sparse and unorganized ecosystem.
+SvarDOS aims to collect available DOS software and make it easy to find and install applications using a network-enabled package manager (like apt-get, but for DOS and able to run on a 8086 PC).

-SvarDOS files are published under the terms of the MIT license.
-This applies only to SvarDOS-specific files, though - the packages supplied with SvarDOS may be subject to different licenses (GPL, BSD, Public Domain, Freeware...).
+SvarDOS is published under the terms of the MIT license.
+This applies only to SvarDOS-specific files, though - the auxilliary packages supplied with SvarDOS may be subject to different licenses (GPL, BSD, Public Domain, Freeware...).

-SvarDOS is a "rolling" release, meaning that it doesn't follow the concept of "versions".
+SvarDOS is a rolling release, meaning that it does not adhere to the concept of "versions".
 Once the system is installed, its packages can be kept up-to-date using the SvarDOS online update tools (pkg & pkgnet).

 Need to get in touch?
 Wish to submit some packages, translate SvarDOS to your language, or otherwise contribute?
 Or maybe you'd like some information about SvarDOS?
-The project has a mailing list just for that.
-You may also wish to take a look at the project's ticket list.
+Come visit the SvarDOS community forum.
+You may also wish to take a look at the project's bug tracker.

 SvarDOS is available in a variety of installation images.
 Some may be available as multilingual and English-only.
 The EN-only variants are smaller because they miss all the translations, which makes them fit on a lower number of floppy disks.
 You can always upgrade an EN-only installation to multilingual support simply by upgrading its packages.